 One of the most frequently occurring terms and concepts in the teachings of Theosophy is that of the Logos.

-This has been a source of confusion and misunderstanding to some students of the Esoteric Philosophy, usually due to their having been influenced by the ideas found in what can only be called pseudo-Theosophy, such as the notion of the Logos being a “He” or some sort of Being or Entity or a role reached by passing to a certain high degree of initiation.
+This has been a source of confusion and misunderstanding to some students of the Esoteric Philosophy, usually due to their having been influenced by the ideas found in what can only be called Pseudo-Theosophy, such as the notion of the Logos being a “He” or some sort of Being or Entity or a role and hierarchical position reached and achieved by passing to a certain high degree of initiation.

 Throughout the millennia, every spiritual philosophy – both East and West – has clearly taught the existence and necessity of the Logos.

 The key to the understanding of this concept is found in the word “Logos” itself, which is a Greek word equating to “Speech,” “Word,” “Verbum,” and “Voice.”
-It is actually a Platonic term, although the concept itself predates Plato by long ages.
+In ancient Greece, Plato, Heraclitus, and the Stoics were the main originators of the philosophical sense of the term, although the concept itself pre-dates them by long ages.
 The whole idea behind the literal meaning of the word “Logos” is that It is the EXPRESSION in manifestation of the subjective, silent, and ever concealed Absolute.